 Family of 5 who escaped fire were discharged from hospital on the afternoon of September 22

-Previously, after the mini apartment fire, the hospital received 26 cases of victims of the fire who inhaled toxic smoke at different levels, including 2 critically ill patients, 2 patients with multiple injuries, 7 children (the youngest 8 months old) and the oldest patient 81 years old.
+Previously, after the mini apartment fire, the hospital received 26 cases of fire victims who inhaled toxic smoke at different levels, including 2 critically ill patients, 2 patients with multiple injuries, 7 children (the youngest 8 months old) and the oldest patient 81 years old.

 Associate Professor, Dr. Dao Xuan Co, Director of Bach Mai Hospital, said that at the time of admission, many patients from the mini apartment fire were in critical condition.
 The patients were not only shocked by the pain but also panicked.

-The hospital sent an elite team to both rescue the victims and encourage the patients.
-Currently, of the 31 patients, the border guard is still in serious condition, on a ventilator, in a coma, and his wife and children did not survive.
+The hospital has dispatched an elite team to both rescue the victims and encourage the patients.
+Currently, among the 31 patients, the border guard is still in serious condition, on a ventilator, in a coma, and his wife and children have not survived.

 Bach Mai Hospital leaders said that in addition to health monitoring and treatment, patients also receive mental health treatment.
 The hospital does not charge any fees from patients, nor does it charge other living expenses from patients’ families.